Office of International Programs

 Visa

-Foreign Language Competency WARNING: Italian 101 in Rome does not fulfill the Foreign Language Competency.
-You cannot take Italian at Rollins, and so will have a hard time fulfilling the Foreign Language Competency if you wish to continue language study after your time in Rome.
-You will most likely need to fulfill that requirement with a different language taught at Rollins.
+• Foreign Language Competency WARNING: Italian 101 in Rome does not fulfill the Foreign Language Competency.
+You cannot take Italian at Rollins, so you will most likely need to fulfill that requirement with a different language taught at Rollins.

-This program offers an internship course that is NOT approved for internship credit at Rollins (it will usually transfer back as general elective credit).
-Please contact IP for more information.
+• The internship course is NOT approved for internship credit at Rollins (it will usually transfer back as general elective credit).
+Please contact IP for more information

 Transfer of Credit

-All students receive 14 meals per week, offered on campus in a family-style dining room.
-This includes breakfast and lunch Monday through Friday, and four dinners.
-It is typical for students to eat their other meals at one of the many restaurants near the program location.
-Trinity also provides students with coupons for local restaurants and cafés.
+• Students eat their other meals at one of the many restaurants near the program location and Trinity provides students with coupons for local restaurants and cafés.

 Activities